javiguerra777/bookstore-api/README.md

 # Bookstore API

-This is a simple Bookstore API built with Node.js, Express, and Sequelize.
+This is a simple Bookstore API built with Node.js, Express, and a `db.json` file.
 It allows you to perform CRUD operations on a collection of books.

 ## Features